-Here’s the latest from The Under 35 Project, by Ishita Gupta, about living up to our own expectations.
+Here’s the latest from The Under 35 Project by Ishita Gupta, about living up to our own expectations.

 I check my email a lot.
 It’s part of my job as a digital magazine publisher, but I try not to let it overtake my day.
 But sometimes it does.
 When that happens, I’m drained from sending one piddly message after another.
 I probably don’t eat healthy or keep other promises I’ve made to myself either.